Timah158/timanderic/README.md

 1. The application show cases our skills and experience to potential employers.
 2. This will make it easy to contact us.
 Looking for a resume? **Bam!** It's right there.
 3. It give us, the creators a project to work on and a means for organizing projects.
-By having our projects public, it gives us incentive to work and maintain them.
+4. We will have more drive to work on projects as they will be publically documented.

 ### How do I access it?